annotation/text-fabric/docs/Api/App.md

         if not already present there;

-        (2) if your data has been freshly downloaded, a series of optimizations are executed;
+        (2) if your data has been freshly downloaded, a series of optimizations is executed;

-        (3) most optimized features of the Bhsa dataset are loaded;
+        (3) most features of the Bhsa dataset are loaded.

     There are many scenarios in which you can work with a TF app: in a Python script or in a notebook.